2listic/2listic.github.io/README.md

 ## Project description

-This website is based on the Astro template [web3Templates](https://web3templates.com/templates/astroship-starter-website-template-for-astro).
+This website is build with Astro, Tailwind and is based on the Astro template [web3Templates](https://web3templates.com/templates/astroship-starter-website-template-for-astro).

 All the code is inside `src` folder: